 Winning Blackjack Round

-One story that is repeatedly mentioned in regard to Affleck and blackjack dates back to 2000.
+One story that is repeatedly mentioned regarding Affleck and blackjack dates back to 2000.
 Namely, the two-time Oscar winner decided to unwind with Damon at a Las Vegas casino.
 They agreed to play blackjack and see where it would take them.

 And that, ladies and gentlemen, is how you play blackjack.

 So giving $140,000 during his 2000 guy trip with Matt Damon was nothing to Affleck.
-At that time, he was filming the critically acclaimed “Boiler Room,” whose protagonist, played by Giovanni Ribisi, manages an unlicensed casino.
+He was filming the critically acclaimed “Boiler Room,” whose protagonist, played by Giovanni Ribisi, manages an unlicensed casino.

-Although being panned by critics, “Surviving Christmas” filled Affleck’s bank account with several million dollars, possibly helping him participate in the California State Poker Championship without any worry.
+Although being panned by critics, “Surviving Christmas” filled Affleck’s bank account with several million dollars, possibly helping him participate in the California State Poker Championship without worrying.

 We cut to the year 2014 when 20th Century Fox released the highly lauded “Gone Girl.”
 For his portrayal of the troubled teacher Nick Dunne, Ben received around $10 million — enough money to pay for his Las Vegas trip, so he could play blackjack, right?

-Lastly, nothing stopped Ben from playing at the Commerce Casino in late October — a $20,000 buy-in is nothing if we take into account that he is currently filming “Deep Water.”
+Lastly, nothing stopped Ben from playing at the Commerce Casino in late October — a $20,000 buy-in is nothing if we consider that he is currently filming “Deep Water.”
 Although his salary has yet to be revealed, something tells us he is making at least several million dollars.